 What do I do?

-The best thing my Mom and I thought was to go back to the clinic which performed the treatment and ask for advice and how best to treat the burns to reduce scarring or further skin injury.
+The best thing my Mom and I thought was to go back to the clinic which performed the treatment and ask for advice.
+How is the best way to treat the burns to reduce scarring or further skin injury.

-When I walked into the clinic and told them about what happened, I never was demanding or accused them (I’m not a confrontational person).
-I just told them what happened and how it felt.
+When I walked into the clinic and showed them my legs.
+They denied anything.
+The had other clients in the reception at the time.
 They took one look at my legs and instead of being sympathetic, or helping me, they blamed me.
 Blamed me?
+I never was demanding or accused them (I’m not a confrontational person).
+I just told them what happened, showed them my legs and how I felt.
 Yes you read right, they accused me of doing something?
 I mean, what could I possibly do to cause this?
 IT was obvious, I had rectangle blisters all over my leg.
 Apart from being in absolute denial, they was so rude and abrupt.

 As a young adult, I had no idea what to do.
 I walked out of the clinic in tears (and in pain).
 It was then I realized I was in this alone and I had to fix this myself.
 I didn’t want long term scarring all down my legs.